All posts by admin

 Happy 2021

-2020 was tough for all of us but especially for the many who have been ill, lost loved ones, and jobs.
-Most of us have lost the ability to go out and enjoy a movie, concert, or even share dinner at a friend’s home.
-My heart goes out to all of the people we lost to this pandemic and their grieving loved ones.
+However, 2020 was tough for all of us, especially for those who have been ill, lost loved ones, or lost jobs.
+In addition, many of us lost the simple joys of going out to a movie, concert, or even dinner at a friend’s house.
+My heart goes out to everyone who has suffered through this pandemic.

 Laura Rider